michalkahle/RackScanner/README.md

 RackScanner was tested on Linux and Windows.
 Step by step installation instructions for Windows are located in the [install.txt](install/install.txt) file.

+Future work: We would be gratefull for feedback on performance of RackScanner with different scanners and plate/tube types.
+It could be ported to Python 3 using [pylibdmtx](https://github.com/NaturalHistoryMuseum/pylibdmtx).
+Algorithm using Harris Corner Detector followed by RANSAC could be tried to further improve success rate of the Data Matrix location.

 RackScanner is released under the [MIT license](https://opensource.org/licenses/MIT).